Pelzer402/DDModeling/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-DDModeling is an R packet.
+DDModeling is an R package.
 Its goal is to give researchers access to an easy-to-use toolkit for the simulation and fitting of drift-diffusion models in cognitive psychology.

 ## Installation